ccli3896/RLWorms/README.md

 A conda environment with the required dependencies for agent training can be built from `./Training scripts/rlworms-env.yml`.
 The time required is the time to install Pytorch and its dependencies.

 # Demo
-Clone the repo and run the following to train two agents on the same dataset:
+Clone the repo and run the following to train two agents on the same dataset, collected from animals with channelrhodopsin expressed in AWC(ON):

       python ./Tutorials/train_agents_main.py 0 301
       python ./Tutorials/train_agents_main.py 1 301